neffej/neffej/README.md

 - :city_sunrise: I'm a junior web developer specializing in the MERN stack
-- 🔭 I’m currently working on a full-stack project to query and display NASA data -:date: I'm looking forward to improving SQL skills and getting AWS certified!
+- 🔭 I’m currently working on a full-stack project to query and display NASA data
+- :date: I'm looking forward to improving SQL skills and getting AWS certified!
 - ⚡ Fun fact: I'm a nerd for data, renewable energy and travel